2024–2026 South Korean medical crisis: Government healthcare regulations

 The healthcare system has a mandatory designation system that integrates all doctors and private medical institutions into a single public health insurance system, which has fees set by the government.
 Healthcare practitioners argue that fees are too low when compared to other OECD countries, and government reimbursements are not high enough.
 Health care providers turn to treatments that are not insured or to high-volume, low-margin treatments to increase revenue.
 The low fees also allow patients to seek second opinions at low cost, increasing the workload for medical workers.
 The government negotiates annually with medical professional organizations about fee increases and this debate has persisted for several years.

-The government mandates especially low medical fees for pediatrics and some other specialties, which requires doctors in those fields to work long hours and to see as many patients per day as possible to order to generate revenue.
+The government mandates especially low medical fees for pediatrics and some other specialties, which requires doctors in those fields to work long hours and to see as many patients per day as possible in order to generate revenue.
 Because of this, many doctors in South Korea choose to enter specialties like plastic surgery, where compensation is much higher and working hours are much lower.
-This has resulted in shortages of doctors in key fields Compared to other OECD countries, Korea has a fairly large number of people who chose to become nurses, in spite of that, burnout leads to high turnover, and the result is that there is a fairly small proportion of active nurses.
+This has resulted in shortages of doctors in key fields.
+Compared to other OECD countries, Korea has a fairly large number of people who chose to become nurses.
+In spite of that, burnout leads to high turnover, and the result is that there is a fairly small proportion of active nurses.

-According to medical educators in Korea, because prosecutions for medical malpractice is high, students are reluctant to enter high-risk fields, which is a primary cause of shortages in those fields.
+According to medical educators in Korea, because prosecution for medical malpractice is high, students are reluctant to enter high-risk fields, which is a primary cause of shortages in those fields.
 Approximately 750 South Korean doctors are accused of medical malpractice every year, which is many times higher than in Japan, the United Kingdom and Germany.
-They also state that the government does not provide enough support for medical education and residency training, making medical schools rely on their attached hospitals to generate profits.
+One study shows the government does not provide enough support for medical education and residency training, making medical schools rely on their attached hospitals to generate profits.
 These university hospitals depend on the low-cost labor of residents and often require them to work long hours, with many reporting that they work up to 100 hours per week.